ADACS-Australia/FRB_candidates_app/docs/running_server.rst

    tail -f cat /var/log/nginx/error.log

-All commands assume you're in the webapp_tracet sub directory.
+All commands assume you're in the frb_cand sub directory.
 You can see the output of the server with

 .. code-block::